 - Cloud computing will continue to dominate the market.

-- Cyber Security, resilience & Blockchain will be on everybody’s mind.
+- Cyber Security and resilience will be on everybody’s mind.

 - Digital transformation, do we need to say more?

 - Cloud BSS and billing platforms must be highly scalable and handle large data volumes.

 In 2023 we will see the adoption of the first 5G use cases.
 More importantly, telcos will start to monetize on 5G.

 This revenue is more than welcomed to support the significant investments in 5G networks and BSSs, measured in millions and billions, telcos made and still need to make.

 For more information on what 5G is, its benefits, how to monetize on it, and what to expect from 5G technology in 2023 and years to come, read our comprehensive “Ultimate Guide to 5G monetization for Telcos.”

 5G will Boost the Internet of Things (IoT)!